Notice of Privacy Practices

 Examples of Disclosures for Treatment, Payment and Health Operations

-For example: Information obtained by a nurse, physician, or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
-Your physician will document in your record his or her expectations of the members of your health care team.
-Members of your health care team will then record the actions they took and their observations.
-In that way, the physician will know how you are responding to treatment.
-We will also provide your physician or a subsequent health care provider with copies of various reports that should assist him or her in treating you once you have completed your visit here.
+For example: Information obtained by a physician, nurse or other member of your health care team will be recorded in your record and used to determine the course of treatment that should work best for you.
+We may also provide your other health care providers with copies of reports to assist them in treating you.

-We will use your health information for regular health operations
+We will use your health information for our regular health operations.

-We may use or disclose information to notify or assist in notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.
-Communication with family: Health professionals, using their best judgment, may disclose to a family member, other relative, close personal friend or any other person you identify, health information relevant to that person's involvement in your care or in payment for such care if you do not object or in an emergency.
+Using our best judgment, we may disclose to a family member, other relative, close personal friend, or any other person you identify, health information relevant to that person's involvement in your care or in payment for such care if you do not object or in an emergency.